 Ethical design is a value-based approach that invites us to be reflective and more aware of our conceptions of what is good.
 There needs to be multi-disciplinary dialogue in design processes and the ethical perspective should be present in all stages of our work.
 We must include also the most vulnerable user groups and their needs in the design process and not only concentrate on the goals of primary user groups.
 We should take a wider perspective.
 We want to raise awareness of ethical questions, so design stakeholders can make informed decisions.

-What does the Ethical Design booklet include?
+What does the Ethical Design guide include?

 - First: Background, theory and food for thought.
 Where are societies going and where is digitalization taking us?
 How can people cope with the increasing amount of digital services they get involved everyday, whether they want it or not.